Amsterdam Dance Event (ADE) is fast approaching!

 If you just want to check out all the best clubs in Amsterdam, the fantastic programming during ADE, and hit up as many parties as physically possible, the thing to do would be to stay close to the center.
 Amsterdam’s clubs are concentrated in the Center, West, and North parts of the city.

-Neighborhood and Hotel Summary for ADE
+Where to Stay: Summary of Neighborhood and Hotels for ADE

 Here’s a summary of the pros and cons of each neighborhood in Amsterdam, as well as Utrecht and Haarlem.
 Along with it are hotel suggestions for each budget level, assessed on quality, area, and ease of access to transportation.